Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

   Then retrieving the value should produce "my-default"
 ```

-Our test does not initialize a store with a default value,
+Our test does not initialize a store with a default value
 but instead provides a value with the normal `store` method.
 The correct API usage would have been initializing the store with
 the constructor.